msmdev/geno2phenoTB/README.rst

-Results for 5 first-generation drugs (ethambutol, isoniazid, pyrazinamide, rifampicin, streptomycin) and 7 second-generation drugs (amikacin, capreomycin, cycloserine, fluoroquinolones, kanamycin, paraaminosalicylic acid, thioamides) show that the trained prediction models exhibit comparable or better resistance prediction performance than a current resistance mutation catalog of the FZB.
+Results for 5 first-generation drugs (ethambutol, isoniazid, pyrazinamide, rifampicin, streptomycin) and 7 second-generation drugs (amikacin, capreomycin, cycloserine, fluoroquinolones, kanamycin, para-aminosalicylic acid, thioamides) show that the trained prediction models exhibit comparable or better resistance prediction performance than a current resistance mutation catalog of the FZB.